SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 ```

 ### set_user_pin()
 This is the analog of set_user above - the difference being that it takes a pin number as an argument.
-This must be a pin that supports event output - the number of the pin within the port must be 2 or 7, and you cannot use both pin2 and pin 7 of the same port at the same time (if you're totally out of event out pins, but not CCL blocs, you can set up a CCL to use a )
+This must be a pin that supports event output - the number of the pin within the port must be 2 or 7, and you cannot use both pin2 and pin 7 of the same port at the same time (if you're totally out of event out pins, but not CCL blocks, you can set up a CCL to use a )

 ### clear_user()